K. Nagappa Alva

 Kodman Nagappa Alva (18 October 1908 – 3 October 1996) was an Indian physician and politician from the State of Karnataka.
 As a politician, he served as Member of Parliament in the Rajya Sabha, the upper House of the Parliament of India, and as Minister of Health and Family Planning in the Government of Karnataka, then known as Mysore State.
 He was also prominent medical practitioner in his hometown of Mangalore.
 His biography with an eponymous title was published in 2010, written by Raghu Shettigar.

 Early life

-Nagappa Alva was born on 18 October 1908 into Tulu-speaking Bunt family of Vithamma and Devu Alva.
+Nagappa Alva was born on 18 October 1908 into Tulu-speaking Bunt family of Kodman Guthu Vithamma and Devu Alva.
 Nagappa was the youngest of four children.
 He was drawn into the Indian freedom struggle influenced by Karnad Sadashiva Rao in 1925, when he was a student in Mangalore.
 Alva earned a degree in medicine from Madras Medical College (MCC) in 1941.
 He was involved in student politics, identified himself as a Gandhian, and during his time at the MCC, was a member of the Madras Student's Union and took active part in the Indian freedom struggle.
 He set up medical practice in Mangalore in 1942 and proved to be a successful doctor.